grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 vslider("freq [unit:dB][style:knob][gyr:0 0 -30 0 30]", 0, 20, 100, 1)
 ```

 Note that medatada are not supported in all architecture files.
 Some of them like (`acc` or `gyr` for example) only make sense on platforms with accelerometers or gyroscopes sensors.
-The set of medatada may be extended in the future.
+The set of medatada may be extended in the future and can possibly be adapted for a specific project.
 They can be decoded using the `MetaDataUI`class.

 **Schéma de la hiéarchie UI.**